 There are many ways construction workers can be struck by an object at work, including being hit by flying objects, falling objects, swinging objects, and rolling objects.
 Lack of proper training in the use of equipment or heavy machinery and working with defective equipment make it easy for a construction industry accident to happen.
 Unsuspecting workers can be hit by objects that are being lowered when parking brakes are ineffective and when debris nets are not in place.
 Jobsite materials that are not properly secured can also hit workers, injuring them.

 Construction workers can be electrocuted when they, one of their tools, or a piece of equipment comes into contact with power lines or exposed electrical sources.
 In certain instances, workers can be unaware of all the power sources around them, from underground and overhead power lines to damaged receptacles and connectors.
 To prevent workplace electrocution injuries, employers must properly train workers and install proper warning signage.
 Electrocutions can result in severe shocks that can cause extensive burns to the skin or even paralysis.
 These instances can also cause fires or explosions to occur.

 CAUGHT IN OR BETWEEN OBJECTS

 When construction workers become caught in or between objects or equipment, it can quickly become a deadly situation.
 These instances occur when a worker’s body or a part of their body becomes trapped, stuck, or compressed between two objects.
 Workers can get caught in between moving parts of unguarded pieces of machinery and get pinned between heavy pieces of equipment and a wall.

 Houston Workplace Accident Attorneys

 When an employer fails to provide employees with proper training, safety protocols, and/or safety equipment, fatal construction injuries can occur.
 When this happens, it’s important that the injured party and their loved ones seek legal counsel from an experienced workplace accident attorney.
-At Ramsey Law Group, we understand just how devastating these injuries can be and we will fight to hold the negligent parties accountable for their actions.
+At Ramsey Law Group, our Houston personal injury lawyers understand just how devastating these injuries can be and we will fight to hold the negligent parties accountable for their actions.
 If you or someone you know was injured at work, contact our office today for more information on how we can help.